quickfeed/quickfeed/doc/local-setup/local-setup.md

 ```

 ## Nginx And Certificates

 *Alternatively you can use [this script](https://github.com/plakolaki/bachelor-redesign-quickfeed/blob/main/Quickfeed_setup/create-cert%2Bnginx-conf.sh) instead that configures certificates and nginx config for you.
 If you did use it you can skip to [GitHub Login](#setting-up-a-github-login)*

 ### Self-signed SSL certificates

 #### WARNING: Never use self-signed SSL certificates for anything other than localhost applications.
-If the application will be used online, a certificate can be created by `Certbot`or other providers.
+If the application will be used online, a certificate can be created by `Certbot`or other providers

 These instructions install the certificates inside the folder `/etc/nginx/sites-available/`.
 If one wants the certificates in a different folder, make sure to change the Nginx `default` file accordingly.